 - Programs that download and install from the internet (looking at you, Google Chrome Installer).

-In the early days of downloading stuff, programs Download Accelerator Plus and IDM were all the rage.
+In the early days of downloading stuff, programs like Download Accelerator Plus and IDM were all the rage.
 Over time, browsers made improvements to their built in download mechanisms and the remaining gaps were filled with extensions like DownThemAll! and many more.
 But the one thing that has consistently sucked less and has continuously improved to this day are the command-line download tools: the good-old cURL (which is shipped in all of the recent versions of Windows 10, macOS and many popular Linux distros) and wget.
 And the reason they suck less, is because they provide a way to input the state of the downloaded file, either by reading its state directly from the file (as in case of curl, wget, where no state is stored at all, and it is the user’s responsibility to provide the correct URL) or providing the state from another source (aria2c’s .aria2 files come to mind here).
-Many times, I’ve seen Chrome abruptly terminate my download just because of some slight trouble with the network connection (according to the download status ERR:NETWORK_CONNECTION_CHANGED).
+Many times, I’ve observed Google Chrome abruptly terminate my download just because of some slight trouble with the network connection (according to the download status ERR:NETWORK_CONNECTION_CHANGED).
 Sometimes, it just shits the bed by dropping the speed to 0 bytes/sec, something, which seems to have been going on for years.
 And since this seems to be a Chromium related thing, that means any browsers that are Chromium-based, such as Opera, Microsoft Edge, Brave etc. have possibly inherited this flaw as well.
 The Firefox and Safari sides don’t look good either, and this too seems to have been going on for many years.

 Can’t the browsers just fix downloading?